raivatshah/CS2100/revision.md

     while(i > 0) {
         printf("%d", &i); //output will be 2147483647.
         i++;
-    } // loop will only run once.
+    } // loop will only run once as on next run it will be -2147483647.

     printf("%d", &i); //output will be -2147483647.
 }